-14. Organizing complicated calculations as functions in an M file plots a pseudo-random function of time, then computes the root-mean-square of the signal.
+It can be very helpful to divide a long and complicated calculation into a sequence of smaller ones, which are done by separate functions in an M file.
+As a very simple example, the M file shown below creates plots a pseudo-random function of time, then computes the root-mean-square of the signal.
 Copy and paste the example into a new MATLAB M-file, and press the green arrow to see what it does.